 If Margaret has someone in her life with an insurable interest, they can take over the policy, pay the premiums, and be named the beneficiary.
 The burden of paying her premiums is gone, while the new owner receives the full value of the death benefit.
 In most cases, this kind of policy would be transferred to a child, grandchild, or another relative.
 There can be tax implications from a life settlement transaction, so be sure to speak to a tax lawyer.

 The industry would rather make it easier to access some of the death benefit payouts ahead of time, instead of dealing with a life settlement.
 You can access the death benefit ahead of time through a policy loan.
 A policy loan allows a policyholder to borrow money from their insurer, using the cash surrender value of their policy as collateral.
 Interest accrues, which can either be paid while the policyholder is alive, or added to the cost of the loan.
 When the person dies, their death benefit will have the outstanding balance deducted from the payout.

 But, there are some caveats to consider.
 A policyholder can only borrow up to the value of their cash surrender value, or more commonly a given percentage of it (e.g. 80%).
 Also, they risk letting their policy lapse because you still have to pay premiums.
 Finally, policy loans are only available on whole life insurance policies.
-The ever-popular term life policies don’t have a cash surrender value to borrow against.
+The ever-popular term life insurance policies don’t have a cash surrender value to borrow against.

 Another option most life insurance companies offer is compassionate payment.
 After a terminal diagnosis, a compassionate insurer pays a portion of the death benefit before the life insured passes away.
 Typically, it requires a diagnosis of fewer than two years to live.
 Compassionate assistance helps those suffering ease the financial burden of dying however they want – flights around the world, special gifts to caregivers, even hotel rooms for the family to be at the bedside of the terminal patient.